Main Conference: 6th – 7th July 2021

 Doctoral Colloquium: 5th July 2021

-This year’s theme is an acknowledgement of PRME’s ongoing key role in the shaping of responsible management education and to inspire each member to continuously re-think their purpose and practice.
+This year’s theme was an acknowledgement of PRME’s ongoing key role in the shaping of responsible management education and to inspire each member to continuously re-think their purpose and practice.
 The declarations of a ‘Climate Emergency’, the Covid-19 pandemic, and the racial inequalities highlighted in 2020-2021 give rise to opportunity for reflection on the consequences of business as usual, the role and response of responsible management education and the construction of the future.

 Theme 1: Advancing pedagogy; challenges and opportunities